commit-live-students/advanced_linear_regression/q04_ridge/README.md

 - Should return a model with implementation of L2 (Ridge)  Regularization.
 - Should be able to fit model on X_train, y_train.

-Note :
+Note :-
-- The random seed and as well as random state should be set as 9.
-- While using the `Ridge` function imported from the library `sklearn.linear_model` set the default value of `normalize` as True.
+- While using the `Ridge` function imported from the library `sklearn.linear_model` set the default value of `normalize` as True and also the random state should be set as 9.

 ### Parameters: